July 10, 2019 – July 12, 2019, All Day

 Everyone Goes Home® in High School Cadet Programs

 High School Cadet programs are the ideal opportunity to introduce the Everyone Goes Home® and the 16 Firefighter Life Safety Initiatives to future firefighters.
 Evidence tells us safe practices established early will serve our young men and women for a lifetime.
-Foundation staff members will explain how you can utilize free Everyone Goes Home® tools and resources within your program curriculum.
+NFFF staff members will explain how you can utilize free Everyone Goes Home® tools and resources within your program curriculum.

 Overview of NFFF Training/Fire Hero Learning Network